Everything in Its Place: 3 Context-set Language Lessons

 Next, go over a list of common expressions in the target language.
 The nice thing about this is that many of such idioms are actually quite funny!
 For example, the French have the wonderful expression occupe-toi de tes oignons (take care of your onions) for telling someone to mind his own business.
-You can find other funny idioms in various languages on this TED blog list as well as all over the FluentU Learner blogs.
-Here are just a few examples:
+You can find other funny idioms in various languages on this TED blog list.
+Here are a few other examples:

 Then, you can read a passage or act out a funny scene employing as many of these idioms as possible.
 Be as dramatic as possible with gestures, voice, and even props and costume for maximum effect.

 Next, give the students a “fill in the blank” activity in which they must choose the slang word or expression that makes the most sense as a completion.

 Finally, have students write their own silly stories using as many of the slang words and expressions as possible, and then share them.